FKA Twigs

-Tahliah Debrett Barnett (born 16 January 1988), known professionally as FKA Twigs (stylized as FKA twigs), is an English singer, songwriter, and dancer.
-Born and raised in Cheltenham, she became a backup dancer for numerous famous musicians after moving to London at the age of 17, and made her own musical debut with EP1 (2012).
+Tahliah Debrett Barnett (born 16 January 1988), known professionally as FKA Twigs, is an English singer, songwriter, record producer, actor, and dancer.
+She was a backup dancer for numerous musicians, and made her musical debut with EP1 (2012).
 Barnett's debut studio album, LP1 (2014), reached number 16 on the UK Albums Chart and number 30 on the US Billboard 200.
-It was also nominated for that year's Mercury Prize.
-She then released the EP M3LL155X (2015) and took a four-year hiatus, after which she released her second studio album, Magdalene (2019).
+It was nominated for that year's Mercury Prize.
+She then released the EP M3LL155X (2015).

+Barnett took a four-year hiatus before releasing her second studio album, Magdalene (2019).
 After signing with Atlantic Records, she released the mixtape Caprisongs (2022).
-Her work has consistently garnered acclaim and has been described as "genre-bending", drawing on various genres including electronic music, trip hop, R&B, and avant-garde.
+Her third and fourth studio albums, Eusexua and Eusexua Afterglow, were released in 2025.
+Her work has garnered acclaim and has been described as "genre-bending", drawing on various genres including electronic music, trip hop, R&B, hyperpop, and avant-garde.

 Early life

-Tahliah Debrett Barnett was born in Cheltenham on 16 January 1988, the only child of an English mother who was a dancer and gymnast and a Jamaican father who was a musician.
-Her mother also has Spanish ancestry.
-She was raised by her mother and stepfather, whom she described as a "jazz fanatic of English, Spanish, Jamaican, and Egyptian descent", and did not meet her biological father until she was 18.
-Barnett grew up in Cheltenham and later described it as being "kind of in the middle of nowhere".
-She attended St Edward's School, a private co-educational Catholic school for ages 11 to 18.
-Her education at the school was funded by an academic scholarship.
+Tahliah Debrett Barnett was born on 16 January 1988 in Cheltenham, Gloucestershire, the only child of an English mother who was a dancer and gymnast and a Jamaican father who was a musician.
+She has Spanish ancestry from her mother's side of the family.
+She was raised by her mother and stepfather, whom she described as a "jazz fanatic of Bajan descent", and did not meet her biological father until she was 18.
+Barnett grew up in Cheltenham, a spa town she described as being "kind of in the middle of nowhere".
+She attended St Edward's School, a private co-educational Catholic school.
+Her education at the school was funded by a scholarship award.
 From a young age, she undertook opera and ballet lessons and took part in several St Edward's School productions.

 At age 16, Barnett started making music in youth clubs.
 At age 17, she moved to South London to pursue a career as a dancer, and enrolled at the BRIT School.
+At age 18, she began working with local record producers to try to find her own musical sound.
+Around this time, she wrote the song "I'm Your Doll" and ended up producing a lot of what she considers to be "really bad demos".
 After changing her focus from dance to music, she transferred to Croydon College to pursue an education in fine arts.
 She worked as a backup dancer in music videos by artists such as Kylie Minogue, Plan B, Ed Sheeran, Taio Cruz, Dionne Bromfield, Jessie J, and Wretch 32.
 She was a backup dancer for Jessie J in her 2010 video for "Do It like a Dude", and appeared again in her 2011 video for "Price Tag".
-She also appeared in the video for Dionne Bromfield's song "Yeah Right".
-In 2011, she appeared in a two-minute BBC comedy sketch titled Beyoncé Wants Groceries, in which she was a backup dancer in a supermarket.
-At age 18, she began working with local record producers to try to find her own musical sound.
-Around this time, she wrote the song "I'm Your Doll" and ended up producing a lot of what she called "really bad demos".
-For a time, she worked as a hostess in a strip club and also sang periodically at The Box in Soho.
+She appeared in the video for Dionne Bromfield's song "Yeah Right".
+In 2011, she appeared in a two-minute BBC comedy sketch titled Beyoncé Wants Groceries, as a backup dancer.
+For a time, she worked as a hostess in a strip club and sang periodically at the Box Soho in Soho, City of Westminster.